w3f/Grants-Program/applications/privacy-enhancement-polkadot-extension.md

 ### Team's experience

-Please describe the team's relevant experience.
-If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
-For research-related grants, references to past publications and projects in a related domain are helpful.

-If anyone on your team has applied for a grant at the Web3 Foundation previously, please list the name of the project and legal entity here.

-### Team Code Repos

-- https://github.com/nodi-andy
 - No open source professional project.
 Only hobby projects which are targetted for educational purposes (children between 9-14)
 - TypeScript is used in this project https://github.com/nodi-andy/noditron.
 Forked from shapez.io and the goal was to create a gamefied programming language.
 A demo is running on www.noditron.com
+- C/C++/C# programmer since 2004.

+### Team Code Repos

+- https://github.com/nodi-andy

 ### Team LinkedIn Profiles (if available)